erickhun/blog/content/posts/nft-misconception-image-arent-on-blockchains.md

 ## Why not store the jpg them on the blockchain?
-What?
-Actually you could store them.
-However, Etheruem blockchain isn't designed for this.
-Each action you want to do on theblockchain has a cost.
+We could actually store them on the blockchain, but that would be excessively expensive.
+The Etheruem blockchain isn't designed for this.
+Each action you want to do , and every information you store on the blockchain has a cost.
 You've certainly hear about the excessively high price of Ethereum transaction.
 And the high price are for tiny code program that weigh few 1 or 2 Kilobyte.
 If we would store an image on it:

 - The cost of data storage is 640k gas per kilobyte of data.
 - The current gas price is approximately 50 Gwei (or 0.000000050 ETH).